Researchers’ Support Pack

 • An outline of the topics that you would like to discuss in the discussion group.

 Slides are welcomed for the presentation and can be useful to act as prompts for some discussion points later in the meeting.
 It is best practice to share your slides with the PPI Team ahead of time so that they can be reviewed from an accessibility perspective.
-It also helps to be clear about what can and can’t be changed in the project.
+It also helps to be clear about what can and cannot be changed in the project.
 The PPI Team can help to facilitate focus groups and can take notes on topics covered.

 Ongoing involvement